Selflender logo Back to Data & Guides

 A far less politically popular way Presidents can affect the debt is by waging war.
 Wars accounted for most budget deficits and increases in the national debt prior to 1930.
 Tywin Lannister in Game of Thrones famously said, “Wars swallow gold like a pit in the earth.”
 For the United States, the War in Afghanistan has been going on for 18+ years and accounts for some very significant increases in the national debt.

-In terms of dollar amount, the two most recent wars, the War in Iraq and the War in Afghanistan, cost $805 billion and $783 billion respectively.
+In terms of dollar amount, the two most recent wars, the war in Afghanistan cost $882 billion, and the war in Iraq and Syria cost $799 billion.
 If you include interest, both wars account for about $2 trillion being added to the national debt.
+[12] Estimated Cost to Each U.S. Taxpayer of the Wars in Afghanistan, Iraq and Syria https://comptroller.defense.gov/Portals/45/documents/Section1090Reports/Estimated_Cost_to_Each_US_Taxpayer_of_Each_Wars_in_Afghanistan_Iraq_and_Syria_and_Ukraine_dated_June_2024.pdf

 Recessions

 A third instance where the debt can increase is during a recession.
 Interestingly, an increase in the debt when not in a recession can increase the likelihood of a recession.
-The Congressional Budget Office found that a 1 percent increase in the debt raises interest rates 2-3 points.
-If interest rates continue to rise, it can hamper economic growth, and three quarters of negative economic growth is the very definition of a recession.
-A President must carefully consider the effects of economic policy during times of negative economic growth.
+The Congressional Budget Office found that on average, over a longer term, a 1 percentage point increase in the debt raises interest rates by 0.02 to 0.03 percentage points.
+[13] The Nation’s Fiscal Health https://www.gao.gov/assets/870/866211.pdf If interest rates continue to rise, it can hamper economic growth, and a recession is generally defined as two consecutive quarters of decline in a country’s GDP.
+[14] IMF, “Recession: When Bad Times Prevail” https://www.imf.org/en/Publications/fandd/issues/Series/Back-to-Basics/Recession A President must carefully consider the effects of economic policy during times of negative economic growth.

 George W. Bush’s bank bailout was initiated to keep financial institutions from collapsing, resulting in deficits exceeding $1 trillion.
 Barack Obama’s stimulus package (The American Recovery and Reinvestment Act or ARRA) combined a $212 billion tax cut, a $296 billion expansion of Medicaid and unemployment benefits, and $279 billion in infrastructure spending to assist Americans still reeling from the recession’s effects on their financial well-being.
 [10] The American Recovery and Reinvestment Act https://obamawhitehouse.archives.gov/sites/default/files/docs/erp_2014_chapter_3.pdf